splashkit/splashkit.io-starlight/src/content/docs/guides/Sprites/Sprite Layering Tutorial.md

-The learning outcome that the reader can expect to have gained after completing this series of tutorials is to have gained an understanding of Sprite Layering, including a theoretical understanding of the concept including how Splashkit specifically interacts with layered sprites, as well as a practical showcase of the concept
+The learning outcome that the reader can expect to have gained after completing this series of tutorials is to have gained an understanding of Sprite Layering, including a theoretical understanding of the concept including how SplashKit specifically interacts with layered sprites, as well as a practical showcase of the concept

 ## Conclusion

-The importance of this tutorial comes from the required ability to be able further interact with Sprites as apart of the Splashkit library.
+The importance of this tutorial comes from the required ability to be able further interact with Sprites as apart of the SplashKit library.
 Easing workflows and system process management via Sprite layering rather than raw Sprite manipulation and management allows for a greater understanding of the framework and concept as a whole and further entrenches students with the ability to use and understand Sprites.